dart-lang/site-www/src/tools/pub/pubspec.md

 Supported file types include : `png`, `jpg`, `gif`, `webp`.
 Both static and animated files are supported.
 The screenshots shown on the pub.dev site will all be `webp` images generated from the original image.

 The first screenshot in the list will be used for a thumbnail.
 Thumbnails will always be static.
 In case the original image is animated the first frame will be used for the thumbnail.
-We generate quadratic thumbnails to be shown on the pub.dev site.
-Hence, for the first screenshot, we recommend a 1:1 aspect ratio for best fitting.
-If the ratio is not 1:1, the image will be resized keeping the original aspect ratio.
+Pub.dev generates square thumbnails, so, for the first screenshot, we recommend a 1:1 aspect ratio.
+If the ratio is not 1:1, the image will be resized to fit in a square, but keeping the original aspect ratio.

 The maximum allowed image file size is 4MB.